scubabri/observatory_automation/README.md

 # observatory_automation
 These are scripts that I've cobbled together to work around limitations in my mount, roof, or otherwise.

-Power switching is provided via an APD SNMP enabled PDU, I relied on https://tobinsramblings.wordpress.com/2011/05/03/snmp-tutorial-apc-pdus/ on setting up snmp to be able to power on/off ports.
+Power switching is provided via an APC SNMP enabled PDU, https://www.amazon.com/APC-AP7900-Switched-Surge-Protector/dp/B0000AAAYH
+I relied on https://tobinsramblings.wordpress.com/2011/05/03/snmp-tutorial-apc-pdus/ on setting up snmp to be able to power on/off ports.

 Roof control is handled by http://interactiveastronomy.com/skyroof.html Weather monitoring is handled by http://interactiveastronomy.com/skyalertindex.html